SalahZITOUNI/java-interview-particeep/README.md

 }
 ```

-we also made modifications on the Ceo class and the Enterprise class by adding the necessry fonction whish will allow the class to return the member of to other classes and other fonctons.
+Enhancements were also applied to the Ceo and Enterprise classes to introduce functions that facilitate accessing class members and other functionalities:

-1`. ** Ceo class : **
+1`. ** Ceo Class Enhancements: **

   ```bash
         // getId method